 Per Chuck Hawks:

 “Although it looks much more massive with its large wheel adjuster, the DFT’s front cradle shaft still wobbles while elevation is being adjusted and the point of impact still shifts when it is tightened.
 A polymer bushing in the lower part of the frame to help keep the elevation shaft centered would be a big improvement.”

 Despite its shortcomings, the Lead Sled DFT was a superior rest.
 Once a shooter was aware of the deficiencies, they were easy to work around.
 Nevertheless, in 2017 we were anxious to see what improvements had been made with the new Caldwell Lead Sled DFT 2.

 Suffice it to say that all of the advantages of the original Lead Sled DFT are present in the DFT 2.
-As with any second generation device, we were interested in finding out what new features had been added.
-However, we were more interested in determining whether Caldwell was able to correct the wobble and tilt in the front cradle.
+As with any second-generation device, we were interested in discovering what new features had been added.
+However, we were more interested in determining whether Caldwell could correct the wobble and tilt in the front cradle.

 New Lead Sled DFT 2 Features: